WhitehillGroup/docs/docs/dwprox/index.md

 Get started by buying or taking a Whitehill product from our [ePortal](https://www.roblox.com/games/13188104119/Whitehill-ePortal).

 Once done, you can move onto downloading your desired product from [Axon](https://axon.whitehill.club) unless the model is provided via the [ePortal](https://www.roblox.com/games/13188104119/Whitehill-ePortal) (AutoPro and KONE Turnstiles).

+If you've followed this documentation and you're still experiencing issues please open a ticket in our [Discord server.](https://whitehill.club/discord/)